 Further engineering and refinement was completed in 2022 on the processing facility with plans to incorporate a Whole Ore Leach ("WOL") process followed by Merrill-Crowe recovery and onsite refining.
-Plant lay-out and flowsheets with associated capital and operating cost estimates were completed.
+Initial plant lay-out and flowsheets with associated capital and operating cost estimates were completed.
 Engineering is at an advanced stage.
 Metallurgical testing is complete, indicating excellent gold recovery.
 Final equipment sizing has been completed and updated engineering drawings are in progress.
+Further updates to the mine design commenced in Q1 2023 and an updated project summary is being worked upon by the Company with an estimated completion date of June 2023.